microteq/whatsigram_messenger/README.md

 ### Telegram

-Copy the following URL into the URL field `**https://api.callmebot.com/text.php?user=@yourusername&text=Text**` and replace @yourusername with your Telegram user name.
+Copy the URL `https://api.callmebot.com/text.php?user=@yourusername&text=Text` into the URL field and replace **@yourusername** with your Telegram user name.

+Before submitting the form, you can tick the _Send a test message_ check box to test your url, you have entered.

+After having added your integration, you can add more recipients, if needed.
+Click on your _Whatsap Messenger integration_ and then click on _add entry_.
+Du kanns jede aArt Empfänger hinzufügen, sei es für Whatapp, Signal oder Telegram, solange der Empfänger sein Mobiltelefon für den Empfang von CallMeBot Nachrichen vorbereitet hat.

 ## Usage